 - General Newcastle on Superman: The Animated Series believes that Superman is evil just because he's an alien and nothing else.
 When he becomes a founding member of CADMUS and eventually retires, he still keeps a pistol with Kryptonite-laced bullets next to him at all times because he thinks Superman will eventually come and try to kill him (and never seems to consider that CADMUS might do it because He Knows Too Much...)

-- The CADMUS plot line on Justice League Unlimited is also eventually revealed to be this: people who were concerned about super humans going evil jumping the gun straight into Fantastic Racism, fascist tactics, inhuman weapon experiments and attempted genocide-to not mention other war crimes like launching a Kryptonite-laced nuke right at a still-evacuating island, thinking of all the innocent people as "acceptable casualties" as long as Superman (and Doomsday) died.
+- The CADMUS plot line on Justice League Unlimited is also eventually revealed to be this: people who were concerned about super humans going evil jumping the gun straight into Fantastic Racism, fascist tactics, inhuman weapon experiments, and attempted genocide not to mention other war crimes like launching a Kryptonite-laced nuke right at a still-evacuating island, thinking of all the innocent people as "acceptable casualties" as long as Superman (and Doomsday) died.
 The CADMUS example might possibly skirt the line between this and Properly Paranoid.
 On the one hand, the series goes to great lengths to imply that it is reasonable to be afraid of what uncontrolled superhumans could do, to the point of introducing an alternate universe League that went rogue just to prove the point.
-However, it is also frequently pointed out that CADMUS may have partially started the problem by doing things like creating Doomsday, attempting to kill or discredit the League, and attempting to create their own army of superhuman mooks — some of whom were only children — all before the League had done much to them.
+However, it is also frequently pointed out that CADMUS may have partially started the problem by doing things like creating Doomsday, attempting to kill or discredit the League, and attempting to create their own army of superhuman mooks some of whom were only children all before the League had done much to them.

 - Avatar: The Last Airbender: As Azula's paranoia gets worse, she starts seeing traitors everywhere and exiles bodyguards and servants left and right.
-In the end, she is of course betrayed by the people she thought she'd best terrified into loyalty.
+In the end, she is, of course, betrayed by the people she thought she'd best terrified into loyalty.

 - Plenty of historical dictators were this.
 A random example is Josef Stalin, whose purges to protect himself crippled the Soviet Union's military, yet led him to trust Adolf Hitler on the basis of "I see myself in him and I would never do that", in the face of loads of evidence to the contrary.
 Another is Pol Pot, who was so afraid of "intellectuals" "contaminating" his dictatorship that he went as far as executing people solely because they wore glasses.